iterative/ldb-resources/README.md

 🦉

 Searching by name patterns and file attributes are standard for unix filestystem find(1) utility and similar tools, but are not easily available for cloud-based data objects.
-LDB fills this gap by storing file attributes in JSON format at indexing time an allowing to query via JMESPATH.
-The `--path` option works as a shortcut for regular expression search in the path:
+LDB fills this gap by storing file attributes in JSON format at indexing time and allowing to query with `--file` JMESPATH expressions.

+The `--path` option works as a shortcut for regular expression search (equivalent to ```--file 'regex(fs.path, `EXPR`)'``` :

 ```
 ldb get --path 'dog\.102[0-2]+' s3://ldb-public/remote/data-lakes/dogs-and-cats/ -t some-animals